ExeterBScDTS/ECM2429-event-loop/README.md

 #### A better implementation

 Although not obvious, the most significant flaw in the program at present is the use of ```time.sleep()```.
 If we could avoid using this our program could respond to button clicks immediately.
 Of course if we just remove the sleep() call, the countdown would be too fast.
 What we need is something that achieves the same outcome, a delay, but allows the UI to check frequently for user input.

+### A simple web server

+Web servers are another example of event processing for which the event-loop model is an appropriate implementation.

 ### An asynchronous terminal user interface